shahad-FS/git-challenge/team/maram/README.md

-_“Slow down and enjoy the moment” — a gentle reminder I keep close. ♡_
+_“Slow down and enjoy the moment” ♡_

 ---